 - To brush your hair while it’s wet, after washing, you should first towel dry it.
 Don’t rub it aggressively as it’s known to cause further tangles or matting.
 Just tap it gently.
 You can also use this brushing technique in the shower if you have a little bit of conditioner in your hair.

 - After the hair is towel-dry, spray in a leave-in conditioner.
 This will not affect the bonds of the extensions.
 Instead, keep the hair soft and manageable.

 - Run your finger through your locks in order to see if you have a lot of knots.
 Usually what women do is find a knot and yank at it.
 The end result?
-Hair extension either fall out they pull out own strands, something you want to avoid.
+Hair extension either fall out they pull out their own strands, something you want to avoid.